AMT-2021/AMT/README.md

 This application composed of two different modules, each its own web application:

 - The e-commerce backend
-- The user management application

-Both applications are expected to run under the same application server: The backend should be mounted under `/`, while the user management application should be mounted under `/users`.
+This application is expected to run under the an application server: The backend should be mounted under `/`.
-Both applications are independent but required to provide full functionnality.

 The only supported execution environment is within a Wildfly application server, but other environments may be used for development and debugging.